Learning goals

 Reproject image

 Reproject your 16bit integer Sentinel-2 image using berlin_10m_epsg32633.tif as reference image for projection, extent and resolution.
 To do this, make use of terra’s project() function.
 Seek the help page (?project) and identify the correct values for the arguments x and y.
-Create two separate results, once using 'near' and once using 'cubic' for the method argument.
+Create two separate reprojection results, once using 'near' and once using 'cubic' for the method argument.
 Print your result to console and check if the extent and dimensions match as expected.
-Last, write both results to disc.
+Then, write both results to disc.

 Assess results in QGIS

 Compare the results for both resampling methods in QGIS.
 Zoom in and out to search for differences/patterns.
-Considering the above theory on resampling methods, your visual assessment, and if necessary additional resources online: Which method is more appropriate?
-To exemplify your words, include at least one screenshot in your .Rmd file using the following syntax:
+Considering the above theory on resampling methods, your visual assessment, and if necessary additional resources online: Which method is more appropriate for the Sentinel-2 data?
+Can you come up with a general rule of thumb when to use Nearest Neighbour over Bilinear/Cubic resampling depending on the raster input?
+To exemplify your argument, include at least one screenshot in your .Rmd file using the following syntax:

 ![Figure desription](relative/path/to/figure.png){width=100%}